-Among phenols, some studies provide preliminary evidence of an association between BPA and ADHD in children aged 8 to 15 years (Tewar et al., 2016) and in a case-control study of children aged 6 to 12 years (Li et al., 2018), especially in boys.
+Regarding phenol exposure during childhood, some studies provide preliminary evidence of an association between BPA and ADHD in children aged 8 to 15 years (Tewar et al., 2016) and in a case-control study of children aged 6 to 12 years (Li et al., 2018), especially in boys.
 Except for working memory, there was no evidence of an association between BPA and cognitive abilities in Spanish boys aged 9 to 11 years (Rodríguez-Carrillo et al., 2019).
 We did not observe an association between BPA and attention function in the present study, but this study is the first to suggest that childhood exposure to MEPA may be associated with lower attentional function.